sous-chefs/dhcp/README.md

 ## Recipes

-### default

-Stub recipe that does nothing.
-Good for including LWRP's but not the other recipe stuffs.

 ### server

 The node will install and configure the `dhcp-server` application.
 Configuration is through various dhcp_X bags, and the current role/environment